The Crime of Writing

 Imagine gaining some quick glory

-Fame and infamy – don’t they come close?
+Fame and infamy – don’t they unite?

 I do and dearly loved my husband

-I wish he’d come back on TV
+I wish he’d come back

 Tell everyone the truth